-Supervising inmates in prisons or jails is a pressure-packed profession.
-One might assume that the strain is primarily a function of correctional officers’ acute episodic and traumatic interactions with inmates, including frequent emergencies.
+Supervising prisons or jails is a pressure-packed profession.
+One might assume that the strain is primarily a function of correctional officers’ acute episodic and traumatic interactions with the persons who incarcerated, including frequent emergencies.
 Another significant and often-overlooked source of staff stress, however, is organizational stress driven by dysfunctional relationships within the agency and an unhealthy overall professional climate.
 Interpersonal conflicts and lack of trust between supervisory and line staff, coupled with long shifts exacerbated by a lack of adequate staffing, may be particularly debilitating.

 The urgent need to address the impact of organizational stress on staff has begun to gain traction in corrections and other justice system sectors.
 In the law enforcement community, for example, practitioners have advocated in favor of the development of officer skills to mitigate the stress of toxic office politics.
 Recent research supported by the National Institute of Justice (NIJ) suggests a similar movement exists in the corrections environment.

 Emerging Recognition of Agency Relationships as Major Source of Corrections Staff Stress

 Research conducted by Northeastern University found that organizational stress among corrections officers, particularly in relationships between supervisors and front-line officers, along with long shifts or mandatory overtime, substantially contributed to a high-stress work environment that can interfere with a positive work-life balance.